roseengineering/rfcascade/README.md

 ```

 Add 29.3 degrees of 50 ohm transmission line to the amplifier in HP Application Note 967 and on page 340 of Gonzalezi's Microwave Transistor Amplifiers.
-Note, AN967
+Gonzalez has a corrected value
-calculates the load reflection coefficient incorrectly.
-Gonzalez has a corrected value.
+for the load reflection coefficient in AN967.

 ```